rockset/rockset-python-client/README.md

 When making requests, certain parameters will oftentimes be instances of classes (eg. rockset.models.QueryRequestSql).
 Since importing and instantiating these objects can be verbose, you always have the option of passing in a dictionary instead of a model.

+## Migration Guide

+Migration to the new client should generally be a simple process.
+The most important thing to note is that the query builder has been deprecated and is not included in this client.

+Most of the other differences between this client and the older version are small:
+- The main client class is called 'RocksetClient' rather than 'Client'
+- The parameter which is used to specify the apiserver location is 'host' rather than 'api_server'
+- Some of the endpoints and their parameters have been renamed (see documentation for each endpoint)

 ## Documentation for API Endpoints

 Class | Method | HTTP request | Description